ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 ## Mixing open/closed generics

+### All *matching* generics

+> [!NOTE]
+> The functionality described here represents a breaking change from 1.2 - which did not allow you to mix enumerables
+> of objects from closed *and* open generic registrations.
+The old behaviour can be re-enabled by setting the
+> @Rezolver.Options.FetchAllMatchingGenerics option to <c>false</c>, as shown in the next example.

-Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that when `IMyService` is used, we have two types that we want to use instead.
+Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that when `IMyService` is used, we have two types that we also want to use.

-In this case, we still have an open generic registration, but we want it to be superseded for certain generic types by two specialised registrations where the inner generic type argument is known.
+In this case, we simply need to add one or more registration(s) for the concrete generic type, and Rezolver will intelligently select all the generics that apply when building its enumerable.

-Given these extra generic types:
+So, given these extra generic types:

 [!code-csharp[UsesIMyService.cs](../../../../test/Rezolver.Tests.Examples/Types/UsesIMyService.cs#example)]